pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 Before deploying an application, the application must be registered from either the web UI or the Git repository.
 Registering application helps PipeCD know the basic information about that application, where the application configuration is placing, what `piped` should handle it as well as what cloud the application should be deployed to.

-An application must belong to exactly one environment and can be handled by one of the registered `piped`s.
+An application can be handled by one of the registered `piped`s.
 Currently, PipeCD is supporting the following kinds of application:

 - Kubernetes application
 - Terraform application